stevenbai0724/stevenbai0724/README.md

-Grade 12 student studying in Toronto 📍
+Grade 12 student studying in Toronto 📍 Accepted into Computer Engineering @ University of Waterloo 🔧

-I use a lot of C++ for competitive programming 🖥️
+I use C++ for competitive programming 🖥️

 Working on full stack development with Javascript frameworks such as ReactJS, NodeJS and ExpressJS ⚙️